kibetamos/lets_learn_python/README.md

 <br>
 We learn python step by step and using real life examples

-# Python Classes<br><br>
+## Python Classes

-Object- a container that contains data and functionality.<br>
+Object - a container that contains data and functionality.

-The data represents the object at a particular moment in time.<br>
+The data represents the object at a particular moment in time.

-Data of an object is state ython uses attributes to model the state of an object.<br><br>
+Data of an object is state.
+Python uses attributes to model the state of an object.

+### Key Points:

+- An object is a container that holds both data and functions (methods).
+- Attributes are used to represent the state of an object.
+- Classes provide a blueprint for creating objects.
+- Objects are instances of a class.
+- Classes can have methods that operate on object data.
+- Constructors initialize the object's attributes.
+- Inheritance allows creating specialized classes based on existing classes.
+- Encapsulation promotes bundling related data and functions within a class.

+Python Classes provide a powerful mechanism for organizing and modeling complex systems by representing entities as objects with their own state and behavior.

 # Functionality - behaviours of an object<br>
 To model behaviours  python uses functions<br>
 A function associated with an object becomes a method<br>